FinochioM/gim/README.md

 A 2D game library for Nim, where Nim's features are the foundation of every design decision.

+_You can use the `gim.doc.nim` file as a cheatsheet_ \
+_It might not be fully updated since the library it is under development_

 ## Basic example

 ```nim